Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Methodology

 \subsection{Experimental Methods}

 This study evaluates the performance of different initial sampling strategies using differential evolution (DE) as the test optimizer.
-DE is an effective and widely used algorithm for non-differentiable, non-linear, multi-modal, and high-dimensional problems (Stokes et al., 2020).
-The trials were configured with Scipy Differential Evolution’s default parameters ($strategy=best1bin$, $F=(0.5,1)$, $CR=0.7$).
+DE is an effective and widely used algorithm for non-differentiable, non-linear, multi-modal, and high-dimensional problems \citep{Stokes2020}.
+Each trial is conducted using the \texttt{Scipy} Differential Evolution implementation, with default hyperparameters ($\text{strategy}=\text{'best1bin'}$, $F=(0.5,1)$, $CR=0.7$) for baseline use-case performance.